 by Jan Knowles

-2018 marks Hernando County’s 38th annual Brooksville Raid.
+2020 marks Hernando County’s 40th annual Brooksville Raid Reenactment.
 This living history event presents the story of a battle fought here in late June 1864 during the Civil War.
-You can view the dramatic Raid reenactment on January 20 and 21 at Sand Hill Scout Reservation, located at 11210 Cortez Blvd., Brooksville, Florida 34613.
+You can view this dramatic Raid reenactment on January 18 and 19 at Sand Hill Scout Reservation, located at 11210 Cortez Boulevard, Brooksville, Florida 34613.

 As you enter the fringes of this historically accurate battlefield and walk through the camp, you will feel as if you’ve stepped back in time.

 In this, Florida’s largest Civil War re-enactment, prepare for complete period immersion as soldiers, hospital workers, sutlers, artillery and equestrian workers camp, cook, dress and behave as if it’s 1864.

 A lot of people are not aware of “first person” Civil War camps.
 After battle re-enactments, you can stroll through their camps and see period authentic medical scenarios, how people lived, ate and dressed.
 Re-enactors are available to answer your questions too.

 When the Union decided that a raid to the interior of Florida would be made to break up Confederate supply and communication lines to the north, they identified Bayport as their target.
 There were only a few personnel at Bayport to protect supplies at the time: the 2nd Florida Calvary and the 2nd U.S. Colored Infantry.
 Most of the Generals were in Tampa for a conference, which left the location vulnerable to attack.